Azure/azure-sdk-for-net/sdk/videoanalyzer/Azure.Media.VideoAnalyzer.Edge/README.md

 ## Getting started

-This is a models-only sdk.
+This is a models-only SDK.
 All client operations are done using the [Microsoft Azure IoT SDKs](https://github.com/azure/azure-iot-sdks).
-This sdk provides models you can use to interact with the Azure Iot SDKs.
+This SDK provides models you can use to interact with the Azure IoT SDKs.

 ### Authenticate the client

-As mentioned above the client is coming from Azure IoT SDK.
+The client is coming from Azure IoT SDK.
 You will need to obtain an [IoT device connection string][iot_device_connection_string] in order to authenticate the Azure IoT SDK.
 For more information please visit: [https://github.com/Azure/azure-iot-sdk-csharp].

 ```C# Snippet:Azure_VideoAnalyzer_Samples_ConnectionString
 var connectionString = "connectionString";